AlexanderBeck0/CS509Project/test/iteration-3-tests.md

 #### Unpublish Item

 An active seller can unpublish an active item that does not have any current bids.
 Unpublishing an item makes the item inactive.

+#### Archive Item

+An active seller can archive an inactive item.
+An archived item cannot be unarchived.

 #### Request Item Unfreeze